 We will start working on cognitive restructuring once Julie has succeeded with some ERP.
 I help her identify and challenge her irrational beliefs related to OCD.
 For instance, she believes touching a doorknob without washing her hands could lead to illness.
 I help her evaluate the evidence for and against this belief so she can develop a more balanced perspective.

 Cognitive restructuring leads to the next phase of Julie’s cognitive-behavioral therapy for OCD: Behavioral Experiments.
 I guide her in conducting experiments to test the accuracy of her OCD-related beliefs.
-This involves intentionally exposing herself to situations they fears will trigger obsessions but refraining from performing compulsions.
+This involves intentionally exposing herself to situations they fear will trigger obsessions but refraining from performing compulsions.
 When she touches a doorknob, she will see how long she can hold out from washing her hands, and we will go over the consequences (or lack thereof) of doing this.

 Throughout this cognitive-behavioral therapy for OCD, I will introduce mindfulness techniques to help Julie develop greater awareness of her thoughts and emotions without judgment.
 She will practice mindfulness exercises during therapy sessions and as part of homework assignments to cultivate acceptance of uncertainty and discomfort.